The relationship between China and the US will define the geopolitics of the future. Can the conflict between the two giants be avoided?

 It will be interesting to see how this space develops.

 Geopolitics money: Petrodollar vs. e-Yuan

 Since the Bretton Woods conference just after the Second World War, the US Dollar has been the world currency reserve.
-First, it was backed by gold, but by the late 60s, the US Government could not maintain this backing due to the escalating costs of the Vietnam war and the social reforms.
+First, it was backed by gold, but by the late 60s, the US Government could not maintain this backing due to the escalating costs of the Vietnam war and the social reforms of the time.
 In 1971 the Nixon administration decided to dismantle the Bretton Woods standard and stop the gold backing of the USD.